potatoFry/IOTAssignment_2/README.md

 ### Python Web Server

+* server.py - main web server which handles API calls as well as calls connects the rest of the python files
+* pub_sign.py - publishes the user inputted data from the web server to topic, output/sign,  so that the RPI can retrieve data and display on LCD screen
+* pub_moveWindow.py - publishes to topic, sensors/motor,  based on what button the user presses on the web page.
+If open button is pressed, “OPEN” string is sent, if close button is pressed, “CLOSED” string is sent
+* sub_signValue.py - subscribes to the topic, input/sign,  to retrieve updates on the value of LCD screen to show to user what is shown on LCD
+* sub_temp.py - subscribe to the topic , sensors/dht,  to retrieve real time values from the Raspberry PI
+* dynamodb.py - retrieves the dynamodb from the AWS DynamoDB service to display historic data on the graph
+* jsonconverter.py - process the information retrieve from the database to send to the web server to display as graph

 ### Raspberry PI

-Main.py - The main function is found in this file.
-It role it to be the main program that connects the rest of the other functions into one system button_face_recognition.py added RPI
+* Main.py - The main function is found in this file.
+It role it to be the main program that connects the rest of the other functions into one system

-.
-main.py
-added RPI
-.
-pub_facial.py
-added RPI
-pub_rain_detected.py
-added RPI
-pub_sub_sign.py
-added RPI
-pub_temp.py
-added RPI
-remove_txt.py
-added RPI
-rpi_configure.py
-added RPI
-sub_rain.py
-added RPI
-subscription.py
-added RPI
-turn_90.py
+* button_face_recognition.py  - Presses button to take photo of user to send to s3 buckets for facial rekognition
+* pub_facial.py - Sends the facial features and the public photo MQTT message to topic for SNS

+* pub_rain_detected.py - Sends a SNS alert to users when rain is detected and at the same time activates shields to close the windows

+* pub_sub_sign.py - Retrieves user input(String) from the web server to display onto the LCD.
+Publishes the LCD value to a topic so the web server can retrieve it and display it on the web server itself

+* pub_temp.py - Retrieves data from the DHIT and publishes the data to a topic to display on the web server

+* remove_txt.py - To remove a file called led.txt which is used for the LCD function

+* rpi_configure.py - To set up the rpi connection with AWS Cloud services
+* sub_rain.py - Subscribe to a topic to receive information from the server to use the motors

+* subscription.py - Contains all the function relating to subscribing

+* turn_90.py - Uses the motors to shift to an angle